Medsaid15/medsaid15/README.md

 ## 📚 Key Projects

-- **MidJob App**: Built a job-matching app using Flutter and Supabase.
+- **MidlJob App**: Built a job-matching app using Flutter and Supabase.
 - **BeTheHope App**: Developed an app to showcase projects and accept donations with Firebase.
 - **Flutter Calculator**: Created a calculator app with real-time calculations and Dark/Light mode.
 - **Property Management App**: Developed a property management app using SQLite and Firebase.